IvanIlagan/regexer-ruby/GETTING_STARTED.md

 end
 ```

-## Adding Patterns
+## Writing Patterns
-To start adding your patterns, just call the available [pattern methods](#patterns) and supply them values based on your needs.
+To start writing your patterns, just call the available [pattern methods](#patterns) and supply them values based on your needs.

-Highly recommend to add your patterns line by line.
+Highly recommend to write your patterns line by line.
 This is because the pattern builder builds the pattern from left to right.

 ```ruby
 Regexer::PatternBuilder.new do